Sterling College (Vermont): Academics

-Sterling College offers associate and bachelor's degrees.
-It was the first college in the nation to offer a minor in Draft Horse Management.
+Through the 2025–2026 academic year, Sterling College offered associate and bachelor's degrees.
+Its degree-granting curriculum was centered on Environmental Studies, with concentrations in Ecology, Environmental Humanities, Outdoor Education, and Sustainable Agriculture & Food Systems.
+The college was the first in the United States to offer a minor in Draft Horse Management.

 In 2013, Sterling College created the Rian Fried Center for Sustainable Agriculture and Food Systems.
-Named for the late trustee, it is the center point for the college's focus on sustainable agriculture and sustainable food systems.
+Named for the late trustee, it became the center point for the college's focus on sustainable agriculture and sustainable food systems.

-Sterling College also launched a continuing education program in 2013, with a series of 2- and 4-week short courses.
+Sterling College also launched a continuing education program in 2013, with a series of two- and four-week short courses.
 The first course offered was a two-week cheese-making intensive in partnership with the Cellars at Jasper Hill.
-Other courses feature guest faculty such as Sandor Katz, John Elder, Rowan Jacobsen, Ginger Strand, and Clare Walker Leslie.
+Other courses in 2014 featured guest faculty such as Sandor Katz, Rowan Jacobsen, Ginger Strand, and Clare Walker Leslie.

+As part of the teach-out process announced in 2025, students on track to graduate in May 2026 were to receive individual advising.
+Sterling said that summer internships for credit would be available through August 2026 if needed.

 Campus

-The primary campus is 130 acres.
-It has 14 buildings, including a woodworking shop and a library.
-Outdoor teaching facilities include a managed woodlot, a challenge course, a 30 ft climbing tower, managed gardens, and a working livestock farm with two solar-powered barns.
-Much of what is grown and raised on campus is consumed in the dining hall.
-Sterling produces approximately 35% of its own food, with an overall 53% coming from within a 150-mile radius of the college.
+The primary campus was 130 acres in Craftsbury Common.
+It had 14 buildings, including a woodworking shop and a library.
+Outdoor teaching facilities included a managed woodlot, a challenge course, a 30 ft climbing tower, managed gardens, and a working livestock farm with two solar-powered barns.

+Much of what had been grown and raised on campus had been used in the dining hall.
+In 2017, Vermont Farm to Plate reported that Sterling produced approximately 35% of its own food, with an overall 53% coming from within a 150-mile radius of the college.

+As part of Sterling’s 2025–2026 transition, the future of the Craftsbury campus and other college assets came under review.
+In April 2026, The Hardwick Gazette reported that Headwaters Community Trust and Sterling were discussing a possible acquisition of the campus, while Sterling’s president said exploration of a potential sale was ongoing.
+Sterling’s Board of Trustees said later that month that discussions with Headwaters were focused on a possible sale of the Craftsbury campus, while the Bear Swamp property in Wolcott would be handled separately.